- RGB color mode:

 object > rasterize is destructive- once it rasterizes something the only way to un-rasterize it is to use edit > undo

-effect > rasterize is non-destructive and designed to let you preview how rasterized objects appear without actually rasterizing anything. (objects get rasterized upon output if the effect is in use)
+effect > rasterize is non-destructive and designed to let you preview how rasterized objects appear without actually rasterizing anything. (objects get rasterized upon output if the effect is in use)- effects:

 the ones in the top half of "effects" only apply to vector objects or the stroke/fill of a bitmap object